Writing great content is often not enough.

 Say you were promoting content related to ‘How to Build an audience,’ and your social media update said just that.
 Then, the next week you’d want to change it up a bit.

-For instance, ‘What I Learned from the Experts When it comes to Promoting on Social Media.’
+For instance, ‘What I Learned from the Experts When it comes to Promoting on A Social Media Platform.’

-By using different kinds of description copy, those who previously ignored your content might now engage with your content, because it now seems more appealing.
+By using different kinds of description copy, those who previously ignored your content promotion methods might now engage with your content, because it now seems more appealing.

 In essence, you could argue that everything we’ve talked about so far was aimed at making your email marketing efforts stronger.

-That’s because when you’re promoting a blog post, you’re ideally looking to get people to join your email list.
+That’s because when it comes to content promotion, you’re ideally looking to get people to join your email list.

-Email marketing can be one of the best ways to promote content and 34.5% use it as one of the main channels for promoting content.
+Email marketing can be one of the best methods of content promotion and 34.5% use it as one of the main channels for promoting content.

-If you’re content is really compelling, people won’t mind being notified of new content via email.
+If your content is really compelling, people won’t mind being notified of new content via email.

-Because we’re just talking about promoting a blog post in this section, you don’t need to over-complicate things here.
+Because we’re just talking about the basic content promotion of a blog post in this section, you don’t need to over-complicate things here.

 My email updates are pretty simple and I often just take the first intro paragraph of the post and ask people to click through if they want to keep reading.